4.30pm – 6pm BST, 17 September 2025 ‐ 1 hour 30 mins

 He leads Trauma and Orthopaedics at Northumbria Healthcare, working with a team of 31 talented colleagues.

 His research focuses on clinical outcomes particularly around short stay surgery as well as infection prevention, diagnosis and management.
+He has co-developed and commercialised a validated medical device to predict perioperatice risk.
 Professor Reed is on the steering committee and executive of the National Joint Registry (NJR) and Chaired the Annual Report from 2019-2024.
 He now leads on Surgical Performance for the NJR, is a trustee for the Orthopaedic Research UK charity and is on the grant awards committee for the National Institute Health and Care Research (NIHR) (i4i PDA).
-He leads clinical trials for industry and NIHR, and works academically with the University of York.
+He has led clinical trials for industry and NIHR, and works academically with the University of York.

 Consultant Orthopaedic Surgeon, East Suffolk and North Essex NHS Foundation Trust